What Is Thermogenesis and How Does It Affect Weight Loss?

 Grains of Paradise (Melegueta Pepper)

-An African-origin spice that activates brown adipose tissue and increases energy expenditure.
+An African-origin spice that activates brown adipose tissue and increases energy expenditure (Sugita et al., 2013).

 - Effective dose: 30–40 mg per day